mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/React/README.md

   </kbd>
 </p>

-* Now we need to download some packages we will use in our project.
+* Now we need to download some packages which we will use in our project.
 ```bash
   npm install react-router-dom
   npm install react-bootstrap